NANCY PENNINGTON MARKEY

 Kay was born and raised in Fayetteville, Arkansas and is a graduate of Fayetteville High School.
 She attended the University of Mississippi and the University of Arkansas before relocating to Connecticut where she studied creative writing under author and essayist Scott Bradfield at the University of Connecticut.

 Kay spent 34 years working as an executive in the banking industry, retiring from her role as a Senior Vice President at the Bank of Arkansas in 2016.
-A lifelong voracious reader and creative writer, she is also a certified pastry chef, community volunteer, and continues to actively mentor her former associates.
+A lifelong voracious reader and creative writer, she is also a pastry chef, community volunteer, and continues to actively mentor her former associates.